Idaho Department of Commerce: Tourism

 Idaho acts as a primarily leisure-travel state.
 Building Idaho's economy by increasing visitor expenditures throughout the state is the goal of Idaho Department of Commerce's Tourism Development Division.
 The division's activities are funded by a two percent lodging tax, paid by travelers and collected by the state's hotel, motel and private campground owners.
 Tax collections have grown to over $9 million annually.
 Forty-five percent of the funds are used for statewide programs targeted to international and domestic consumers, tour operators, travel agents, travel journalists, and film industry marketing.
 Another forty-five percent is distributed to non-profit local and regional tourism development organizations through the Idaho Regional Travel and Convention Grant Program.
 The remaining ten percent is used for administration of the division.
-According to the US Travel Association, Idaho's $1.3 billion tourism industry employs over 41,600 Idahoans and generated over $411 million in local, state, and federal tax revenues.
+According to the U.S. Travel Association, Idaho's $1.3 billion tourism industry employs over 41,600 Idahoans and generated over $411 million in local, state, and federal tax revenues.